 Consultant paediatric allergy

-George du Toit is a professor in paediatric allergy at King’s College London and Guy’s and St Thomas’.
-He obtained his medical degree in 1993 and paediatric specialisation qualifications in 2000.
+George du Toit is a professor in paediatric allergy at Guy’s and St Thomas’ and King’s College London.

 He is lead clinician for the children’s drug allergy and urticaria service at St Thomas’.

-- Food allergy
+- Food allergy.

-- Drug allergy
+- Drug allergy.

-- Venom allergy
+- Venom allergy.

-- Food allergy prevention
+- Food allergy prevention and treatment.

 Membership of professional bodies

-- Chair of EAACI Paediatric Section
+- Chair of EAACI Paediatric Section.

-- Consultant in Paediatric Allergy at the Evelina Children’s Hospital
+- Consultant in Paediatric Allergy at the Evelina Children’s Hospital.

-- Reader in Paediatric Allergy, Kings College London
+- Reader in Paediatric Allergy, Kings College London.

-- Co-investigator on Learning Early about Allergies to Peanut studies
+- Co-investigator on Learning Early about Allergies to Peanut studies.

-- Palisade and Artemis (Peanut Desensitisation Trials) principle investigator
+- Palisade and Artemis (Peanut Desensitisation Trials) principle investigator.

-- Executive member of Allergy Academy, King’s College London
+- Executive member of Allergy Academy, King’s College London.

-- Honorary consultant, Great Ormond Street Hospital for Children
+- Honorary consultant, Great Ormond Street Hospital for Children.

-- Honorary senior lecturer, Department of Paediatrics and Child Health, Cape Town University
+- Honorary senior lecturer, Department of Paediatrics and Child Health, Cape Town University.